Man Proposes, God Disposes

-Man Proposes, God Disposes is an 1864 oil-on-canvas painting by Edwin Landseer.
+Man Proposes, God Disposes is an 1864 oil-on-canvas painting by the English artist Sir Edwin Landseer.
 The work was inspired by the search for Franklin's lost expedition which disappeared in the Arctic after 1845.
 The painting is in the collection of Royal Holloway, University of London, and is the subject of superstitious urban myth that the painting is haunted.

 Description

 The painting adopts the dark tones of Landseer's later works.
 The scene shows two polar bears among the scattered wreckage of the expedition – a telescope, the tattered remains of a red ensign, a sail, and human bones, which William Michael Rossetti called "the saddest of membra disjecta".
 The image shows humanity and civilization defeated by "nature, red in tooth and claw", and can be seen as a commentary on the crisis of British triumphalism and imperialism in the middle of the 19th century.

 Background

 The painting depicts an imagined Arctic scene in the aftermath of Sir John Franklin's expedition in 1845 to explore the Northwest Passage.